VictorRodriguezIronhack/reto_web/README.md

-Reto de "The Phone Cave"
+Challenge: "The Phone Cave"
 by: Montserrat Mosqueda

+### Concept

+The app CRUD let you take a look to all the phones, edit them, delete them and add new ones.

-## Endpoints table
+### Endpoints table

 | Id  | Method | Path                                        | Description                                                            |
 | --- | ------ | ------------------------------------------- | ---------------------------------------------------------------------- |